Nuclear masses and the equation of state of nuclear matter: Numerical results

 The symmetry energy at $u=-0.0761$ ($n/n_0 = 0.7717$) is constant (27.809 MeV) independently of $L$.
 Thus with the $S_0 - L$ correlation (\ref{S0-L_correlation}), we have practically only one degree of freedom for $S(n)$ at $n \simeq n_0$ and choose the slope $L$ as the independent EOS parameter to study the nuclear structure.

 Similarly, from the $w_{n0}-L$ correlation (\ref{wn0-L_correlation}) and the $L_{n0}-L$ correlation (\ref{Ln0-L_correlation}) for neutron matter, we have, in the lowest approximation,

 Then, the neutron-matter energy at $u=-0.0757$ ($n/n_0 = 0.7730$) is constant (12.264 MeV) independently of $L$.
 This property is an empirical constraint of neutron matter EOS, which Brown discussed using phenomenological interactions \cite{ABrown2000}.
-Notably, this constraint is obtained only from stable nuclei in the present study.
+We mention that this constraint is obtained only from the empirical mass and radius data of stable nuclei in the present study.